GabrielTruong/epf_nlp/twitter_sentiment_analysis/README.md

 ## Objectives

-We want to perform sentiment analysis using Logistic Regression.
+We want to perform sentiment analysis using Logistic Regression as the following figure shows:

+Figure 1 - Logistic Regression for Sentiment Analysis

 In order to do that, we will follow the following steps:

 1. Extracting Features from text for Logistic Regression
 2. Implementing Logistic Regression